 Castle Ridge is one of our favourite winter ridges.
 It is often much quieter than the other climbing areas on Ben Nevis and has an easier decent for anyone looking for a shorter day.
 Previous Winter Climbing experience is essential as crampon and ice axe technique are critical to a successful and safe ascent in winter.

 Our team spends ALLOT of time in the mountains.
 We want to pass this knowledge onto you, whether that’s on a guided ascent to climb Ben Nevis or climbing it yourself with an instructor alongside to help out.

 We offer guided ascents in both summer and winter conditions by request, we don’t have set dates for joining groups.
 This allows us to provide a tailored day out on the mountain, something that will add value to your experience whilst climbing one of the great ridges of ‘the Ben’.

 DARE TO EXPERIENCE ADVENTURE

 |Number of People||Rate Per Day|

 Whilst climbing Castle Ridge your team will be attached to one rope.
 We believe the safest way to climb in this style which is often referred to as ‘moving together’ is to keep the ratios low which means no more than two people climbing with one of our experienced instructors.
 The price includes the use of harness and helmets plus the use of all technical equipment such as ropes and hardware.
-If you have a bigger team requiring an aditional mountain guide, get in touch.
+If you have a bigger team requiring an additional Ben Nevis guide, get in touch.
 We believe we are very competitive on price.